Overview

 Cross-Sector Enabling Technologies

-Taiwan’s National Science and Technology Council (NSTC) proposed to budget US$ 4.99 billion on technology development in various industries and programs in 2025.
-The budget would be used in assisting industries in adopting digital technologies and achieving net-zero emissions, ensuring equitable development across the island, strengthening communication networks and infrastructure and developing advanced healthcare solutions using AI.
+Taiwan’s National Science and Technology Council (NSTC) proposed to budget $ 4.99 billion on technology development in various industries and programs in 2025.
+The budget would be used to assist industries in adopting digital technologies and achieving net-zero emissions, ensuring equitable development across the island, strengthening communication networks and infrastructure and developing advanced healthcare solutions using AI.
 The budget will invest in key sectors, not only the five trusted industry sectors (semiconductors, AI, military, security, and next-generation communications) but also net-zero technologies, supporting SMEs and startups, and smart healthcare solutions.

 Due to the explosive growth in AI-related applications and the escalating demand for high-speed transmission, Taiwan’s photonics and quantum industries have shown remarkable performance.
-In 2023, Taiwan’s photonics industry achieved a revenue of US$ 6.5 billion, marking a significant 44.4% growth from previous year.
+In 2024, Taiwan’s photonics industry achieved a revenue of $ 48.54 billion, marking a significant 10% growth from previous year.
 Taiwan stands out globally for its excellence in photonics, semiconductors, and information and communication technology.
 Notably, Taiwan introduced its first five-qubit superconducting quantum computer in early 2024.
 With the formation of a National Quantum Team that includes industries, authorities, academia, and research institutions, Taiwan is making long-term investments in quantum technology development and critical component manufacturing.

 Recognizing the importance of the photonics and quantum sectors for national security, Taiwan authorities and industries are actively investing and engaging in collaborations with the United States.
-For instance, CS Taiwan led an investment mission to visit tech hubs in Colorado and Montana in June 2024.
+For instance, CS Taiwan led two investment missions to visit two Microelectronics Commons Hubs in Massachusetts and New York in May 2025 and two tech hubs in Colorado and Montana in June 2024.
 The Taiwan delegates are now keen to explore partnerships to integrate into the U.S. supply chain companies and expand their presence in the United States.

 Specific Industry Sub-sectors